4 Best Tennis Racquets for Control (2022)

 Those who are prefer large head size racquet or dense 18×20 string pattern and low launch angle then this racquet is slightly not favourable for you.

-We don’t find any major trade-off in this Vcore Pro 2021, considering its weight.
-It is definitely a noticeable improvement over the previous version.
+We don’t find any major trade-off in this Yonex Vcore Pro 97 (2021), considering its weight, which is definitely a noticeable improvement over the previous version.
 But some of the players might feel more dampened than the previous generation.